Buffer Area Overlay

 References to the current EPA Publication 1518 are also proposed to replace outdated references in other parts of the Victoria Planning Provisions.

-- A modernised list of uses and threshold distances, aligned with current EPA advice
+- A modernised list of uses and threshold distances, in consultation with EPA

 - More production thresholds added to exempt smaller operations